Ethics Lessons from a Felon

 Ethics may be a confusing area because it has to cover so many situations.
 But confusing does not mean impossible.

-Take my experiences and words for what they’re worth, coming from a convicted felon.
+Take my experiences and words for what they’re worth, coming from a convicted felon — yes, ethics from a felon.
 Strive to be honest, diligent, and consistent.
 Society, your company, your family, and your children need you to stay out of prison.